 What Is The Average Age For Erectile Dysfunction?

-If you and your partner are concerned about erectile dysfunction, then you are probably not alone, the sexual condition has been identified as the most common sexual problem that affects men older than 40 years of age.
-The erectile function weakens over time as the sexual condition progress from mild to complete impotence, if not managed with the right erectile dysfunction treatment.
+If you and your partner are concerned about erectile dysfunction, then you are probably not alone; the sexual condition has been identified as the most common sexual problem affecting men older than 40.
+The erectile function weakens as the sexual condition progresses from mild to complete impotence if not managed with the right erectile dysfunction treatment.

 What is the Average Age for Erectile Dysfunction?